2005 Women's NORCECA Volleyball Championship

 The 2005 Women's NORCECA Volleyball Championship was the 19th edition of the Women's Continental Volleyball Tournament, played by eight countries from September 6 to September 11, 2005 in Port of Spain, Trinidad and Tobago.

-The United States won the event over Cuba and qualified for the 2005 Women's Volleyball Grand Champions Cup, later that year in Japan.
+The United States won the event, after defeated Cuba and qualified for the 2005 Women's Volleyball Grand Champions Cup, later that year in Japan.
 Barbados and Trinidad & Tobago were the newcomers to this competition.
-The Dominican Republic won the bronze medal and Nancy Metcalf was awarded Most Valuable Player.
+The Dominican Republic won the bronze medal.
+Nancy Metcalf of the United States was awarded Most Valuable Player.